mspronesti/mspronesti.github.io/README.md

 ## Acknoledgments

-This website has been written starting from [this](https://github.com/soumyajit4419/Portfolio) wonderful project from Soumyajit Behera.
+This website has been written starting from [this](https://github.com/soumyajit4419/Portfolio) wonderful project from Soumyajit Behera, to which I contributed twice solving a couple of issues.
+Leave him a star for the awesome work!